Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. Continuing the Quest:
-- The chapter begins with Brienne of Tarth and her squire, Podrick Payne, still on their quest to find Sansa Stark.
+- Continue with Brienne of Tarth and her squire, Podrick Payne, still on their quest to find Sansa Stark.
 - They travel through the Riverlands, following leads and rumors that could potentially lead them to Sansa's whereabouts.
 - Brienne reflects on her dedication to fulfilling her oath to Catelyn Stark and her determination to protect Sansa.
 2. Encountering the Blackfish: